 I’m a firm believer in the power of preparation and practice, because these occasions offer you the opportunity to shine.
-But what about when you are faced with an impromptu presentation?
+But what about when you are put on the spot?

-On the other hand, participating in meetings with your well-considered -- and yes, prepared opinions is one of the most important ways to make yourself known within your company, and position yourself favorably for advancement and success.
+On the other hand, responding to questions and concerns with well-considered messages is one of the most important ways to build your credibility and professional relationships.

-First, always pause to gather your thoughts.
-Don’t worry, you won’t look unprepared -- you will look thoughtful, which is a good thing.
+Note: Before using PREP, always pause first to gather your thoughts.
+Don’t worry – you won’t look unprepared – you will look thoughtful, which is a good thing.

-- Point of View, Position, or Proposition: give yours as clearly as possible.
-(We all know you have one.)
-Start strong by specifically considering and answering the question you were just asked.
+- Point of View/Position: Start strong by clearly answering the question you were just asked.